 Our disclosure and analysis in this Annual Report contains some forward-looking statements.
 Forward-looking statements include our current expectations or forecasts of future events.
 The reader can identify these statements by the fact that they do not relate strictly to historical or current facts.
-In particular, these include statements relating to future action, the impact of the coronavirus, prospective products, expected market growth, new technologies and trends, industry partnerships, foreign operations, economic expectations, future performance or results of current and anticipated products, sales efforts, expenses, outcome of contingencies, impact of regulatory requirements, tariffs and financial results.
+In particular, these include statements relating to future action, the impact of the coronavirus, supply chain expectations, semiconductor chip shortages, Russia-Ukraine war impacts, prospective products, expected market growth, new technologies and trends, industry partnerships, foreign operations, economic expectations, future performance or results of current and anticipated products, sales efforts, expenses, outcome of contingencies, impact of regulatory requirements, tariffs and financial results.